FinalVossler/Root-Front-Host/README.md

 - Add Translation of posts and pages support
 - Add the main languages website configuration input and column
 - Social Media configuration => Made in Footer post type
+- Develop the name and trait here: https://peterarendt.com/

 - Create the my team component (with social media links)
 - Build the website configuration backend and the configuration page